voxie12/voxie12/README.md

 <img src="https://w.wallhaven.cc/full/3q/wallhaven-3q95d3.png">

 ### 🚀 about me:
-Hello, I'm Jay!
+Hello, I'm Voxie!
 I'm 26 and I like computer stuff in general, so I use arch linux and like learning a bit about programming.

 #### :penguin: The Thing I use on my Linux:
 | Software | Prefered |